 i Economic overview

-ii Bankruptcy filing trends
+ii Restructuring trends

 i Statutory overview

 Title 11 of the United States Code (i.e., the Bankruptcy Code) governs bankruptcy cases filed in the United States.25 The Bankruptcy Code is premised on the theory that an honest debtor deserves a fresh financial start and thus relief from its unsecured debts.
 The Bankruptcy Code endeavours to allow for this fresh start, while at the same time balancing the rights of the debtor's various constituents as fairly and equitably as possible.
-The Bankruptcy Code was enacted by Congress in 1978 and has been amended several times – including notably in 2005 and also (as discussed below) in 2019.
+The Bankruptcy Code was enacted by Congress in 1978 and has been amended several times – including notably in 2005 and also (as discussed below) in 2019 and 2020.

 The filing of a petition by a debtor (for business entities, this is usually a petition for relief under either Chapter 7 or Chapter 11 of the Bankruptcy Code) commences a bankruptcy case.
 There is no requirement that a debtor be 'insolvent' to commence a voluntary bankruptcy case.
 Rather, case law has developed to require only that a petition be filed in 'good faith'.
 Immediately upon filing a petition, a debtor obtains the benefit of an automatic stay.
 The stay prohibits most creditors from taking actions against the debtor and its property on account of pre-petition liabilities or agreements, without express authorisation from the bankruptcy court.26 Thus, the stay gives the debtor the necessary breathing space to complete its reorganisation or orderly liquidation consistent with the terms of the Bankruptcy Code.